 def build_wiener_matrix(eigvals, eigvecs, sigmaT=80.0, sigma0=0.0, EPS=1E-16, clip=True): if clip: eigvals = torch.clamp(eigvals, min=EPS) scaling = ((eigvals + sigma0**2) / (eigvals + sigmaT**2)).sqrt() return eigvecs @ torch.diag(scaling) @ eigvecs.T \end{RoundedListing}

-We keep the $\sigma_0=0$ in theory, in reality, it's usually set to a small positive number e.g. 0.002.
-So in a few cases, we tested this and reported the results in appendix.
-Generally, it acts as a floor for generated variance, thus remedy the overshrinking effect.
+We set $\sigma_0=0$ in theory.
+In practice, it is usually set to a small positive number, e.g., 0.002.
+We tested this in a few cases and report the results in the appendix.
+Generally, a positive $\sigma_0$ acts as a floor for generated variance, thereby reducing the overshrinking effect.

-We found when the dataset size is not enough, e.g. rank deficient $\hat \Sig$, the eigendecomposition is not stable, sometimes generating negative eigenvalues, which affects the matrix square root operation in Wiener matrix.
-Even if we clip them, there is often numerical artifacts at small eigenspaces.
-One solution is, we use higher precision float64 number to yield similar results with the theory.
+We found that when the dataset size is insufficient, e.g., when $\hat \Sig$ is rank deficient, the eigendecomposition can be unstable and sometimes produces negative eigenvalues, which affects the matrix square-root operation in the Wiener matrix.
+Even if we clip them, numerical artifacts often remain in small eigenspaces.
+As a remedy, using higher precision \texttt{float64} numbers yields results that closely match the theory.